 Trauma-focused therapy can help you process these feelings and understand more about why you are feeling a certain way.
 It is a safe place to discuss what is going on in your life emotionally and physically.
 Your therapist will work to help you establish safety, identify things that could trigger anxiety or fear, develop skills for coping, and practice ways to process trauma in the future.
 Since everyone is impacted by trauma in different ways, the approach your therapist takes will depend on your own individual situation.

 Trained Therapists to Help You

-The therapists at Sunrise Solutions in Sandy are trained in trauma-focused interventions and can help you after experiencing a traumatic event.
+The therapists at Sunrise Solutions in Draper are trained in trauma-focused interventions and can help you after experiencing a traumatic event.
 Call today to learn more about our trauma-focused services.